• Skip to primary navigation

 As far as bar tools, you’ll need a muddler, jigger, and bar spoon.
 Don’t have these things?
 I’d recommend purchasing a cocktail making kit which will have everything you need for this drink and any other you make.
 Finally, you’ll need a highball or Collins glass (which is what I used) and plenty of ice.

-Recipes ingredients on a white marble counter.
+Recipes ingredients gathered on a white marble counter.

 How to Make a Blueberry Mojito